 Today I am very excited to be sharing some sensory processing play ideas with you.
-I am participating in a Sensory Processing Play blog hop, so be sure to head over and see what everyone is sharing about.
-Today we are talking about activities to engage the vestibular system.
+We are talking about activities to engage the vestibular system.

 What is the Vestibular System?